sensi17/Rhomicom-ERP-Desktop/README.md

 Rhomicom Enterprise Resource Planning System

 This is a complete ERP system proudly made in Ghana by Ghanaians.
-It can be used to manage backend activities and operations of all kinds institutions and organisations.
+It can be used to manage backend activities and operations of all kinds of institutions and organisations.

 Various Modules currently completed are
 1. Accounting